The Cultural Atlas

 The following are a selection of people that assisted in contributing their knowledge to the Cultural Atlas:

-Ahmad Shuja, Andrea van Doore-Nave, Andrew Bolton, Anneke Mackay-Smith, Anurodh Khana, Arahat Sundar Tuladhar, Arliss Adou, Arun Malik, Behrooz Farahnakian, Bunu Gautam, Chen Shuyu, Christian Froelicher, Daniel Grima, Efthymios Kallos, Elsa Tsang, Emily Scroope, Emily Westmoreland, Holly Qi, Hayan Mezher, Humaira Gul Saeed, Huyam Hamid, Iti Memon, Imane Belayachi, James Yu, Jeff Chau, Juliana Santos Abrao, Kaylee Brussow, Kulasegaram Sanchayan, Kumud Merani, LiLi Zhou, Malgosia Zlobicki, Mandy Brussow, Maria Bui, Marie Myssy, Marta Bartovak, Mehdi Zakerhossein, Merry Ha, Michael Ngatama, Moe Hasani, Nontaporn Kukuntod, Omar Ibrahim, Raghull Morty, Raquel Leiva Velasco, Renata Buziak, Richard Bent, Ricky Onggokusumo, Robert Macias, Ronald Manila, Rose Rillera, Sahib Nazari, Sam Finerty, Shad Ali, Sikshya Rajyalaxmi Rana, Sonia Caton, Swaleha Ali, Takuya Katagai and Yang Joong Joo.
+Adbul Celil Gelim, Ahmad Shuja, Andrea van Doore-Nave, Andrew Bolton, Anneke Mackay-Smith, Anurodh Khana, Arahat Sundar Tuladhar, Arliss Adou, Arun Malik, Behrooz Farahnakian, Bunu Gautam, Chan Then Chap, Chen Shuyu, Christian Froelicher, Daniel Grima, Efthymios Kallos, Elsa Tsang, Emily Scroope, Emily Westmoreland, Holly Qi, Hayan Mezher, Humaira Gul Saeed, Huyam Hamid, Iti Memon, Imane Belayachi, James Yu, Jeff Chau, Juliana Santos Abrao, Kaylee Brussow, Kulasegaram Sanchayan, Kumud Merani, LiLi Zhou, Malgosia Zlobicki, Mandy Brussow, Maria Bui, Marie Myssy, Marina Gendy, Marta Bartovak, Mehdi Zakerhossein, Merry Ha, Michael Ngatama, Moe Hasani, Nontaporn Kukuntod, Omar Ibrahim, Raghull Morty, Raquel Leiva Velasco, Renata Buziak, Richard Bent, Ricky Onggokusumo, Robert Macias, Ronald Manila, Rose Rillera, Sahib Nazari, Sam Finerty, Seng Long, Shad Ali, Sikshya Rajyalaxmi Rana, Simon Chap, Sonet Chap, Sonia Caton, Swaleha Ali, Takuya Katagai and Yang Joong Joo.

-We would also like to particularly thank the Syrian Australian Association of Queensland the University of Queensland South Pacific Islander Association, the UQ Nepalese Society, 4EBFM Ethnic Community Radio and the Federation of Indian Communities Queensland for their input and support.
+In addition to the support received from SBS, SBS Radio and Multicultural NSW, we would also like to particularly thank the Queensland Intercultural Society, Syrian Australian Association of Queensland the University of Queensland South Pacific Islander Association, the UQ Nepalese Society, 4EBFM Ethnic Community Radio and the Federation of Indian Communities Queensland for their input.